Who we are

 - Borallon Correctional Centre contract to manage and operate was awarded by Queensland Corrective Services in 2000 and in 2005 Queensland Corrective Services extended the contract for a further two (2) years.

-MTC also provides safe and secure rehabilitation and transition services to over 22,000 prisoners.
-This includes providing rehabilitative programs to provide people the opportunity to improve and further develop the literacy, numeracy, and technical and life skills required to find and keep jobs.
+MTC also provides safe and secure rehabilitation and transition services to more than 42,000 prisoners and detainees.
+This includes providing rehabilitative programs to give them the opportunity to improve and further develop the literacy, numeracy, technical and life skills required to find and keep jobs.
 MTC also delivers industry-relevant training, tailored to local priorities and with the support of the local business community.

 Troy is MTC Australia’s Managing Director.
 Troy brings an extensive senior leadership background in correctional facilities management, covering operational management, customer relationship management, and strategic planning and implementation.
 Troy’s experience spans 30 years, working alongside key government agencies and service providers.
 Troy brings particular expertise in rehabilitation, developing initiatives to maximise readiness for employment, and building community relationships to improve social outcomes.